 Query the typekind of the attribute name inside of field using the convention NUOPC and purpose Instance.
 Unless isPresent and isSet are provided, return with error if the Attribute is not present or not set, respectively.
+The arguments are:

-field The ESMF_Field object to be queried.
+field The ESMF\Field object to be queried.